Geometric Langlands in prime characteristic: The Hitchin fibration

 We define $J=kos^{*}I$, where $kos:\fc\ra\fg$ is the Kostant section.
 This is called the universal centralizer group scheme of $\fg$ (see Proposition \ref{J}).
 To study it, it is convenient to introduce two auxiliary group schemes.
-Let $\pi:\ft\ra\fc$ be the projection.
 We define $J^1=\on{Res}_{\ft/\fc}(T)^\rW$ and let $J^0$ to be the neutral component of $J^1$.
 All the group schemes $J$, $J^0$ and $J^1$ are smooth commutative group schemes over $\fc$.
-The following proposition is proved in \cite{N1} (see also \cite{DG}). \begin{proposition} \ \begin{enumerate} \item There is a canonical isomorphism of group schemes $\chi^{*}J|_{\fg^{reg}}\is I|_{\fg^{reg}}$, which extends to a morphism of group schemes $a:\chi^{*}J\ra I\subset G\times\fg$. \item There are natural inclusions $J^0\subset J\subset J^1$. \end{enumerate} \end{proposition}
+The following proposition is proved in \cite{N1} (see also \cite{DG}). \begin{proposition} \ \begin{enumerate} \item There is a unique morphism of group schemes $a:\chi^{*}J\ra I\subset G\times\fg$, which extends the canonical isomorphism $\chi^{*}J|_{\fg^{reg}}\is I|_{\fg^{reg}}$. .